csecht/count-and-size/README.md

 As with all repository downloads, it is a good idea to install the requirements in a Python virtual environment to avoid undesired changes in your system's Python library.

 ### Screenshots:
-All screenshots are from an Ubuntu Linux platform.
+Most screenshots are from an Ubuntu Linux platform.
 For Windows and macOS platforms, window and widget look or layout may be different.

 Below, initial file selection window.
 (The *_screenshot.jpg files are used for this README.)
 Currently supported image file types are JPG, PNG, and TIFF.